MIC-DKFZ/MITK-Diffusion/README.md

 ## Building MITK Diffusion from source
-* Install [Qt](https://www.qt.io/) on your system (5.12).
+* Install [Qt](https://www.qt.io/) on your system (6.6.1).
 * Clone MITK from [github](https://github.com/MIC-DKFZ/MITK-Diffusion.git) using [Git version control](https://git-scm.com/).
 * Clone MITK Diffusion from [github](https://github.com/MITK/MITK.git).
-* Configure the MITK Superbuild using [CMake](https://cmake.org/) (>= 3.18).
+* Configure the MITK Superbuild using [CMake](https://cmake.org/).
     * Choose the MITK source code directory and an empty binary directory.
     * Click "Configure".
     * Set the option MITK_EXTENSION_DIRS to "/path/to/my/mitk-diffusion-repository".
     * Click "Configure".
     * Set the option MITK_BUILD_CONFIGURATION to "DiffusionRelease".
     * Click "Generate".
-    * macOS specifics (unclear if this still applies):
-        * Use python 3.**6**, since python 3.**7** leads to build errors on macOS.
-        * The cmake variables for python 3 might need to be set manually.
-It is probably enough to specify PYTHON_EXECUTABLE.
-        * Openmp needs to be installed manually since it is not included in apple clang anymore: "brew install libomp" should do the trick.
-It might be necessary to set the corresponding make variables later in the MITK build manually:
-            * OpenMP_CXX_FLAGS: -Xpreprocessor -fopenmp -I"/path/to/python3/includes/"
-            * OpenMP_C_FLAGS: -Xpreprocessor -fopenmp -I"/path/to/python3/includes/"
-            * OpenMPCXX_LIB_NAMES: libomp
-            * OpenMPC_LIB_NAMES: libomp
-            * OpenMP_libomp_LIBRARY: /path/to/libomp.dylib

 * Start the Superbuild:
-    * Linux/maxOS: Open a console window, navigate to the build folder and type "make -j8" (optionally supply the number threads to be used for a parallel build with -j).
+    * Linux: Open a console window, navigate to the build folder and type "make -j8" (optionally supply the number threads to be used for a parallel build with -j).
     * Windows (requires visual studio): Open the MITK Superbuild solution file and build all projects.
     * The Superbuild may take some time.
     * After the Superbuild has finished, change the cmake binary directory from "/path/to/my/build" to "/path/to/my/build/MITK-build" and configure+generate again.